informalsystems/quint/examples/cosmos-bank/cosmos-bank.md

 Importantly, this description is tuned towards ease of exposition, not for implementation or verification.
 Remember that we do not want to make protocols as complex as their implementation!
-These are the most differences:
+These are the most illuminating differences:

  - We use abstract data types whenever possible, e.g., big integers, sets, and maps.